mimischi/django-docker/README.md

 ## Current status

-Currently the local development works using a default Django project with a local SQLite database.
-We're going to add PostgreSQL support later.
+Currently the local development works using a dockerized default Django project with a dockerized PostgreSQL instance.

 For the production part, we'd like to create a deployment process to our [Dokku](https://github.com/dokku/dokku) server, using a separate Dockerfile.